PythonChicken123/Minecraft-Portable-Web/README.md

 ![Preview](static/preview.jpg)

-Looking forward to bypass group policy, send a pull request to contribute.
+Looking forward to bypass group policy, send a pull request to contribute:

 `OSError: [WinError 1260] This program is blocked by group policy.
 For more information, contact your system administrator`